Summer/Fall 2020 Online Orientation:

 - This option is not available for students majoring in Art and Design.
 Art and Design transfer students must attend one of the on-campus orientation sessions.

-Once logged into the online orientation system, transfer students have access to the following resources:
+After logging in to the online orientation system, transfer students have access to the following resources:

 - A series of informational presentations on topics including academic policies, graduation and program requirements, information about transferring credits, contact information for academic departments, and on-campus resources such as the Dean of Students Office, Academic and Career Advisement Center, Center for Student Enrichment, etc.